Category:760 General Construction Inspection for Structures

 760.2 Inspector's Diary

 Structure inspectors should keep a daily diary covering all operations.
-The amount of information to be kept is at the discretion of the resident engineer who must decide how much of the detailed record will be kept in his own diary.
+The amount of information to be kept is at the discretion of resident engineers who must decide how much of the detailed record will be kept in their own diary.
 The resident engineer has the ultimate responsibility for maintaining a complete written history of the project, even though delegating portions of the task to others.

 On a large bridge, such as a major stream crossing, a well organized inspection team is needed.
 One or more inspectors should be assigned to each major work phase under general supervision of a chief inspector.
 Typical major work phases are pile driving, substructure inspection, falsework and grades, superstructure forming, painting, slab inspection, and related work.
 Many phases may be in progress at the same time.
 The inspectors assigned to any phase will be the best qualified to prepare a detailed record of events concerning their area of responsibility.
 Their diary should contain considerable detail such as records of all instructions to the contractor's representative, a detailed description of active work in their area of responsibility, and a complete record of any unusual occurrences on the job, such as methods which might affect job quality, unusual storms, abnormally high water, a list of all equipment and manpower, etc. The diary is a history.
 It should not be confused with field data books for items such as grades, moisture tests, slump, etc., nor should it duplicate this data.
 Keep entries neat and systematic.